juampa/SolrGraphicsWebSocket/README.md

 ## Todo

-* Instead of iostat use a "tail -f" to a Solr server log file.
+* Connect with a Solr server instead of a file with data.
 * Do the graphics...

 ## Thanks